Velaha/Scala/README.md

 From now you are ready !

 *Tips : to see all available modules, used : `sbt projects`

+## TDs' organisation

+TDs are organised by week :

+    - Week_1
+    - Week_2
+    - Week_3
+    - Week_4

+Under each directories above you will find exercices for the current week.

 ## Next
 Go to the next instructions `01_Classes/README.md`